girdav01/AmbientPlatypus/CONTRIBUTING.md

-# Contributing to Trend Micro
+# Contributing to Trend Vision One OSS projects

 Thank you for reading this documentation and considering contributing to our projects.
 Any contributions that help us improve the platform are valuable and much appreciated, especially if it is meaningful to you or your organization.